korntimaroon/hexapocket_docs/API.md

 ## API Description

-In this document will avaabile in a version of Hexa Pocket [Beta 2.0] [https://www.hexapocket.com]
+In this document will avaabile from the version of Hexa Pocket [Beta 2.0.0] [https://www.hexapocket.com]

 ## Hexa Pocket Connection